usnistgov/FIPS201/_FIPS201/frontend.md

 The PIV biometric data, except for fingerprint templates for on-card comparison, that is stored on the card

-- shall be readable through the contact interface and after the presentation of a valid PIN; and
+- SHALL be readable through the contact interface and after the presentation of a valid PIN; and
 - may optionally be readable through the virtual contact interface and after the presentation of a valid PIN.

 On-card biometric comparison may be performed over the contact and the contactless interfaces of the PIV Card to support card activation (Section 4.3.1) and cardholder authentication (Section 6.2.2).
-The fingerprint templates for on-card comparison shall not be exportable.
-If implemented, on-card biometric comparison shall be implemented and used in accordance with [SP 800-73] and [SP 800-76].
+The fingerprint templates for on-card comparison SHALL NOT be exportable.
+If implemented, on-card biometric comparison SHALL be implemented and used in accordance with [SP 800-73] and [SP 800-76].

 ### 4.2.4 PIV Unique Identifiers